Asterisk514/Web-Scraping-and-Sentiment-Classification/README.md

 - **Python**: Core programming language for the project.
 - **Beautiful Soup**: Python library for web scraping.
-- **NLTK (Natural Language Toolkit)**: Library for NLP tasks such as text preprocessing and sentiment analysis.
+- **TextBlob**: Library for NLP tasks such as text preprocessing and sentiment analysis.
 - **Scikit-learn**: Machine learning library for building classification models.
-- **TensorFlow or PyTorch**: Deep learning frameworks for advanced sentiment analysis models (optional).
+- **Pandas and Numpy**: Libraries for data extraction and processing.